Teaching Professor, American Literature and Cultureswirskip@umsl.edu

 JOSEPH CARROLL: “Swirski knows more about Lem than any scholar alive.”

 SWIRSKI, Peter.
-Literature, Analytically Speaking: Explorations in the Theory of Interpretation, Analytic Aesthetics, and Evolution.
+Literature, Analytically Speaking: Explorations in the Theory of Interpretation, Analytic Aesthetics, and Evolution (Cognitive Approaches to Literature and Culture).
 Austin: University of Texas Press, 2010.

 ISBN: 0292721781 (hardcover).
 ISBN: 9780292728875 (paperback).